kubernetes/community/community/elections/2017/aaronschlesinger_bio.md

 I will keep the same promises in the steering committee as I do in SIG-Service-Catalog:

-- **I will always seek out real user and developer opinions and viewpoints before making decisions**
+- **I will always solicit user and developer experiences before making decisions**
-- **I will always work on user & developer problems before anything else**
+- **I will always tackle user and developer problems before anything else**